JRigooo/JRigooo/README.md

 - 👋 Hi, I’m @JRigooo

-- 👀 I’m interested in a web development.
+- 👀 I’m interested in a  .net/C#

-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently acquiring new knowledge.

 - 💞️ I’m looking to collaborate on proyects for learn.